Irasil/Irasil/README.md

 - 🌱 I’m currently learning all sorts of things related to programming.
 - 🤔 I’m looking for help for too many things ;)
 - 💬 Ask me about everything.
-- 📫 How to reach me: simon.stauffer"at"student.ipso.ch
+- 📫 How to reach me: simon.stauffer@student.ipso.ch
 - ⚡ Fun fact: "The vast majority of our imports come from outside the country." - George W. Bush
 ---